 As gardeners we savor the fresh, wholesome harvest we enjoy from our vegetable gardens during the summer and autumn of the year.
 How would you like to be able to relish freshly harvested, nutrient rich greens all year long?
 All you need is a bright spot and daily watering to be able to enjoy the health benefits of nutritious sprouts and microgreens through the long winter months!

 Sprouts and microgreens are easy to grow and delicious.
-They can be added to salads and sandwiches, included in green smoothies or served as a garnish.
+Add them to salads and sandwiches, including green smoothies or served as a garnish.

 Sprouts are among the most nutritious greens available.
-They are tiny green powerhouses loaded with vitamins, minerals and beneficial enzymes.
+They are tiny green powerhouses containing vitamins, minerals and beneficial enzymes.
 Experts estimate that there can be up to 100 times more enzymes and vitamins in sprouts than in uncooked fruits and vegetables!

 - Start with organic, GMO-free seeds (we carry many types of sprouting seeds, including some really tasty seed mixes)

 - Soak seeds overnight in bowl of water

 - Place soaked seeds in sprouting container

 - Rinse and allow to thoroughly drain at least twice daily.
 This is the most critical step to success in growing sprouts!
 Inadequate rinsing/draining can lead to germination failure or the growth of dangerous bacteria.
 Rinse.
 Rinse.
 Rinse.
 Placing your sprouting vessel on the counter next to your kitchen sink will remind you to rinse regularly.